 Tell Someone

-Concerned about someone?
-If you are concerned about the health, well being or safety of a CSU student or employee, you are encouraged to Tell Someone.
-Tell someone by calling (970) 491-1350 or filling out the online form
+If you are concerned about the health, well-being or safety of a CSU student or employee, you are encouraged to contact the Tell Someone office.

 The Tell Someone system is designed to help the individual you are concerned about, not to punish them.
 All reports are treated with discretion and with a reasonable expectation of confidentiality.
 Anyone can share a concern through Tell Someone.
 You do not have to be a CSU student or employee.